leptos-rs/book-ru/README.md

 This project contains the core of a new introductory guide to Leptos.
 Pull requests for any typos, clarification, or improvements are always welcome.

+This repo is for the Russian version of the book, which none of the primary maintainers speak and is community maintained.
+It may be out of date.
+Feel free to reference the [English version](https://book.lepotos.dev) if you get stuck.

-You can find the live version of this book on the [Leptos Website](https://book.leptos.dev/).
+You can find the live version of this book on the [Leptos Website](https://ru-book.leptos.dev/).

 ## Building the Book